The Shetland Pony

 It is necessary though, to occasionally brush the mane and coat, especially during winter to prevent tangles.
 They really enjoy this.

 The stables must always be cleaned and manure must be taken out of the meadow regularly to reduce the risk of worms.
 To achieve the latter, one must also worm the ponies quite often (up to 4 times a year or manure examination by the veterinarian).
 When ponies are not or too little wormed, it can have serious consequences (eg. Colic).
 In many cases it is too late for the pony when the worms break out and so it is fatal.
 People should know that there are different rules for worming foals than there are for adult ponies.
 It is therefore crucial to know when and how the ponies should be wormed.
 Everyone does this, of course, their way, but it is useful to have some sort of scheme so one can see properly when which wormer should be used for which pony.
 After some research and advice, I have designed such a scheme, which we use for our ponies as well.
 If you like to take a look at this scheme or use it for your pony(ies), you can always contact me and I will send it to you.
-People who buy a pony from us and who do not have much experience, also receive it.
+People who buy a pony from us, also receive it.